Minister for Social Development (New Zealand)

-The Minister for Social Development (Te Manatū Whakahiato Ora) is a minister in the government of New Zealand with responsibility promoting social development and welfare, and is in charge of the Ministry of Social Development.
+The Minister for Social Development (Te Manatū Whakahiato Ora) is a minister in the New Zealand Government with responsibility promoting social development and welfare, and is in charge of the Ministry of Social Development.
 The position was established in 1938 after the passing of the Social Security Act 1938.

-The present Minister is Carmel Sepuloni.
+The present Minister is Louise Upston.

-List of Ministers
+List of ministers

 The following individuals have been appointed as Minister for Social Development: